MFC2001/WannierExcitonModel.jl/docs/src/coulomb.md

 # Coulomb

-We provide some type to calculate different coulomb potential.
+We provide some types to calculate different coulomb potentials.

 ## Real space